007-T/rasterizing-lines-and-triangles/README.md

+### The following is a programing assignment for my intoduction to computer graphics class at SFU where I got to work on line and triangle rasteriazation within a 64px by 64px sample domain.

+Here is the assignment description for reference.

 # SFU CMPT 361 Assignment 3: Rasterizing Lines and Triangles!

 In this assignment, you will implement rasterization algorithms that allow you to draw lines and solid triangles!